Mingtaros/Travel-Planner-Decision-Maker/README.md

 ```

 ## Setup Instructions
 1. Clone this repository
-2. Place your CSV files in the `data` directory
-3. Create a `.env` file in the root directory with your Google Maps,OpenAI, and Groq API key:
+2. Create a `.env` file in the root directory with your Google Maps,OpenAI, and Groq API key:
    ```
    GOOGLE_MAPS_API_KEY=your_api_key_here
    OPENAI_API_KEY=your_api_key_here
    GROQ_API_KEY=your_api_key_here
    ```
    See `.env.example` file for the template.
-4. Install required Python packages:
+3. Install required Python packages:
    ```bash
    pip install -r requirements.txt
    ```
-5. Run and turn on the Posgres VectorDB (PGVector):
+4. Turn on Docker service and run the Posgres VectorDB (PGVector):
     ```bash
     docker run -d \
         -e POSTGRES_DB=ai \